Terms And Conditions

 Deposits made are credited against the final invoice.
 In case of cancellation, the deposit is credited against cancellation fees.
 Any surplus is refunded within 14 days.

-4.5 Late Payment
+4.4 Late Payment

 1. a) The Client automatically falls into default upon expiration of the respective payment deadline.

-1. c) Only after the fruitless expiration of this grace period is the Artist entitled to postpone or cancel the performance.
-In this case, the Client remains obliged to pay 85%of the agreed gross total sum (less demonstrably saved expenses such as travel costs).
+1. c) Only after the unsuccessful expiration of this grace period is the Artist entitled to postpone or cancel the performance.
+In this case, the Client remains obligated to pay 85% of the agreed gross total sum (less provably saved expenses such as travel costs). d) The Artist is entitled to withhold performance until all due claims are fully settled.
+This does not apply if the Client proves that the delay was not due to their sphere (e.g., bank error).

-5. Booking Period and Accommodation
+5. Booking Deadline and Accommodation

-5.1 Booking Period
+5.1 Booking Deadline

 5.2 Accommodation Duration and Standard